Samboy Lim: Illness and death

-Samboy's story became instrumental in the passage of the Samboy Lim Law.
-Republic Act 10871, or “The Basic Life Support Training in Schools Act”.
+Samboy's story became instrumental in the passage of the Samboy Lim Law, Republic Act 10871, or "The Basic Life Support Training in Schools Act".
 The Bill authored by Rep./Coach Yeng Guiao in 2015, was filed in honor of Samboy.
 The law provides for basic life support training or CPR in high school in public and private schools.

-To this day, years after that medical emergency, Samboy continues to receive round the clock 24 hour medical care and is attended to by a team of medical specialists/doctors, physical therapists, and private nurses.
+Years after that medical emergency, Samboy continued to receive round the clock 24-hour medical care and was constantly being attended to by a team of medical specialists/doctors, physical therapists, and private nurses.

+Lim died on December 23, 2023, at the age of 61.
+Colegio de San Juan de Letran, the National Colleagiate Athletic Association, and the Philippine Basketball Association all feted tributes to Lim.
+The Philippine Heart Association also gave tribute to Lim as he was the inspiration for the CPR law.